Windows 10’s free upgrade offer is officially over. But, unofficially, free copies of Windows 10 are still available.

 According to the terms of the offer, you can only use this offer if you use “assistive technologies” on your computer.
 These include screen readers, magnifiers, and anything else that makes Windows easier to use.
 Microsoft isn’t checking whether you use assistive technologies or even spelling out a list of assistive technologies that will make you eligible for the offer, though.
 It’s the honor system.

+This offer will only be available until December 31, 2017.
 As with the previous free upgrade offer, this method gets your PC a “digital license” that is valid for the life of the device.
 You can continue using Windows 10 and even reinstall it on that PC in the future.
+You just have to take advantage of the offer before the end of 2017.

 Provide a Windows 7, 8, or 8.1 Key